siddicky/git-and-crumpets/README.md

 scp  -i id_rsa /opt/scripts/privilege-escalation-awesome-scripts-suite/linPEAS/linpeas.sh git@$IP:/dev/shm
 ```

 Now let's run in and see if anything pops up.
-Low and behold, something indeed does.
+Low and behold (yeah apparently I say this now, great additon to my personality kekw), something indeed does.
 We find the sqlite database that's running on gitea, also there seems to be a backup repository for the root user too.
 Most likely it's the case that they might be hidden and only accessible through admin access on gitea.
 However, I don't like working on hunches so let's access the SQLite database and verify our hunch ;)
 Transfer over linpeas, interesting output

 ![linpeas-out.png](attachments/linpeas-out.png)